When we get to this time of year, it's well [...]

 Use tax, the lesser known counterpart of sales tax, suffers from a basic lack of PR.
 Buyers and sellers alike pay it no mind.
 Despite 27 states having a dedicated line item in tax returns for reporting use tax owed, only 2% of taxpayers actually report it.
 This has left the states with a $23 billion deficit annually in uncollected use tax.

-Maybe you are fed up with hearing about Affordable Care [...]
+Maybe you are fed up with hearing about the Affordable [...]

 30 sweet statistics on consumer spend trends for December.
 It’s the most wonderful time of the year.
 This popular holiday tune could be the theme song for retailers this holiday season.